 Geodata Selection and Queries#

-Geodata selection and queries in QGIS allow a targeted selection of parts of geospatial datasets.
+Geodata selection and queries in QGIS allow targeted parts of geospatial datasets to be selected.
 This can be utilized for filtering and analyzing geospatial information, which are essential tasks when working with spatial data.

-Three general types of selection/queries in QGIS that will cover the majority of your need include:
+Three general types of selection/queries in QGIS that will cover the majority of your needs include:

 1. Manual Selection: Selection by manually choosing features with one of various selection tools offered by QGIS.